Professor

 If you are interested in studying for a DPhil in Engineering Science in any of my areas of research interest then please contact me to discuss the possibility.

-For a full listing of department DPhil opportunities, please visit our jobs page.
+For a full listing of department DPhil opportunities, please visit the admissions page.